Garoto: Acquisition and recent history (2002-today)

 In 2002, Nestlé acquired Garoto for around $240 million.
 In 2004 however, the sale was vetoed by the Brazilian competition authority (CADE) in order to keep a healthy level of competition in the domestic chocolate market.
 In the following years, Garoto was therefore owned by Nestlé but operated separately.
 Nestlé continued to explore options for a full integration and in 2016, after more than 10 years of negotiation, the company announced to be close to signing a deal with CADE for a full merger.
 The conditions included that the company has to sell several brands to avoid a market concentration above 40%.

 Products

-Today, Garoto is one of Brazil's largest chocolate manufacturers in the world.
+Today, Garoto is one of the largest chocolate manufacturers in Brazil.
 It exports its chocolate to various countries.
 Garoto's chocolate candy bars are distributed by a variety of distributors.
 Walgreens had sold Garoto's candies under the brand name of Regal Dynasty, but has recently switched to a Polish supplier.